Robertorocco/MIAPure-ballbot-ur5e-manipulation/README.md

 ## Repository Structure

-Below is a detailed map of the repository’s folders and scripts, including the original Italian notes for context.
+Below is an overview of the main folders and scripts included in this repository, along with their roles in the project.

 ### `OL_generated_eq/`
-> *Italian:* “Permette di eseguire una simulazione basata sulle equazioni matematiche su MATLAB, senza controllo, del ballbot (senza manipolatore).”
-Simulates the **open-loop mathematical model** of the ballbot (no control, no manipulator) to verify its inverted-pendulum behavior and validate the derived dynamics.
+Contains MATLAB scripts implementing the **open-loop dynamic model** of the ballbot without any control or manipulator.
+These simulations reproduce the system’s natural inverted-pendulum behavior and are used to validate the analytical equations derived from the Lagrangian formulation.

 ### `PID_LQR_PI/`
-> *Italian:* “Implementa il controllo LQR–PI in cascata, per tunare i parametri e verificarne l’efficacia senza disturbi esterni.”
-Implements the **cascaded LQR–PI controller** for closed-loop control of the ballbot base.
+Includes the **cascaded LQR–PI controller** used for closed-loop control of the ballbot base.
-Used to tune gains and evaluate the controller’s stability in ideal (disturbance-free) conditions.
+This module allows tuning of the LQR and PI gains and evaluation of controller performance in ideal, disturbance-free conditions.

 ### `manipulator_sim/`
-> *Italian:* “Permette il caricamento del modello Simscape (mesh, inertia, gripper…) del manipolatore integrato con le equazioni MATLAB.”
-Contains the **Simscape/Simulink model of the UR5e manipulator and Robotiq 2F-85 gripper**, imported via URDF.
+Provides the **Simscape Multibody model** of the UR5e manipulator and the Robotiq 2F-85 gripper, imported from the URDF description.
-Integrates the manipulator with the ballbot base through Cartesian and spherical joints, ensuring consistent dynamics.
+The manipulator is dynamically coupled to the ballbot base through Cartesian and spherical joints to ensure consistent kinematics and inertial behavior.

 ### `Planning_sim/`
-> *Italian:* “Script principale.
-Lancia una simulazione completa di pianificazione, navigazione e manipolazione.”
-The **main orchestration script** for full simulation.
+Main orchestration script for **complete navigation and manipulation simulations**.
 It performs:
-- Navigation path generation (RRT*).
+- Path planning and trajectory generation using **RRT\***.
-- Velocity profile computation.
+- Velocity profile computation and reference generation.
-- Simulink model execution (`scheme_pos_control_yawcontrol`).
+- Execution of the Simulink model `scheme_pos_control_yawcontrol`, which handles navigation, yaw control, and task sequencing.
-- Transition to manipulation once the goal is reached.
+After reaching the goal position, the script automatically triggers the manipulation phase.
-Optionally, the user can switch to `scheme_fullbodycontrol` for full-body integrated experiments.
+It can optionally be configured to use `scheme_fullbodycontrol` for experimental full-body control simulations.

 ### `Planning_w_Adaptive/`
-> *Italian:* “Avvia una simulazione solo per la base mobile con controllo adattivo.”
-Runs simulations using the **adaptive MRAC controller** for the mobile base only, based on the model reference technique.
+Contains simulation setups for the **adaptive MRAC controller**, focusing solely on the mobile base.
+Used to evaluate the controller’s ability to adapt to parameter uncertainties and compensate for external disturbances.

 ### `runBatchTests.m` and `runBallbotSimulation.m`
-> *Italian:* “File utilizzati per eseguire test randomici in diversi scenari.”
-Utilities to perform multiple randomized simulations under varying conditions (e.g., payload, initial tilt, friction).
+Utility scripts to perform **batch simulations** under randomized conditions (e.g., payload variations, initial tilt, friction coefficients).
-All results are automatically saved as `.mat` archives.
+Each run is automatically saved as a `.mat` file for later statistical and performance analysis.

 ### `analyze_results/`
-Contains analysis tools to process simulation data, visualize results, and compute correlation statistics.
+Provides **data analysis and visualization tools** for processing the results of batch simulations.
-This folder is used to reproduce the performance tables and figures shown in the report.
+Includes scripts for computing performance metrics, correlation tables, and reproducing the figures and statistics presented in the report.

 ### `ros2_moveit_integration/`
-Includes ROS 2 nodes for MoveIt Task Constructor integration:
+Contains the ROS 2 integration modules used to connect MATLAB/Simulink with **MoveIt Task Constructor (MTC)**.
+Includes:
-- HTN symbolic plan publishing.
+- Nodes for publishing symbolic HTN plans.
-- Task sequence execution.
-- Rosbag trajectory export for MATLAB post-processing.
+- Launch files for executing MTC task sequences.
+- Tools for exporting joint-space trajectories via rosbag for post-processing and playback in MATLAB.

+---

 ---